Leo Szilard: Time in Berlin

 Throughout his time in Berlin, Szilard worked on numerous technical inventions.
 In 1928 he submitted a patent application for the linear accelerator, not knowing of Gustav Ising's prior 1924 journal article and Rolf Widerøe's operational device, and in 1929 applied for one for the cyclotron.
 He was also the first person to conceive the idea of the electron microscope, and submitted the earliest patent for one in 1928.
 Between 1926 and 1930, he worked with Einstein to develop the Einstein refrigerator, notable because it had no moving parts.
 He did not build all of these devices, or publish these ideas in scientific journals, and so credit for them often went to others.
 As a result, Szilard never received the Nobel Prize, but Ernest Lawrence was awarded it for the cyclotron in 1939, and Ernst Ruska for the electron microscope in 1986.

 Szilard received German citizenship in 1930, but was already uneasy about the political situation in Europe.
 When Adolf Hitler became chancellor of Germany on January 30, 1933, Szilard urged his family and friends to flee Europe while they still could.
-He moved to England, and transferred his savings of £1,595 (£ today) from his bank in Zurich to one in London.
+He moved to England, and transferred his savings of £1,595 (£ today) from his bank in Zürich to one in London.
 He lived in hotels where lodging and meals cost about £5.5 a week.
 For those less fortunate, he helped found the Academic Assistance Council, an organization dedicated to helping refugee scholars find new jobs, and persuaded the Royal Society to provide accommodation for it at Burlington House.
 He enlisted the help of academics such as Harald Bohr, G. H. Hardy, Archibald Hill and Frederick G. Donnan.
 By the outbreak of World War II in 1939, it had helped to find places for over 2,500 refugee scholars.